Society for the Propagation of the Gospel in Foreign Parts Annual Reports and Sermons : 1701-1844.

 The quality of many of the early annual reports and sermons is quite poor, as the image is dark and some pages are damaged.
 As a whole the film is very dark.
 As a result, researchers may wish to view the film on a microfilm scanner.

-In addition to the Society for the Propagation of the Gospel Records that are part of the Loyalist Collection, there are several valuable series on microfilm in the Microform Section of the Harriet Irving Library.
+In addition to the Society for the Propagation of the Gospel Records that are part of The Loyalist Collection, there are several valuable series on microfilm in the Microform Section of the Harriet Irving Library.
 The additional Records, with their respective calendars and the UNB classification numbers, are listed below:

 Calendar: Manross, William.
 S.P.G.
 Papers in the Lambeth Palace Library: Calendar and Indexes.
 Oxford: Clarendon Press, 1974.
 Ref BX5881 .M27 1974